drwhut/tabletop-club/docs/custom_assets/asset_packs/file_types.rst

 Save files are used to load back a saved state within OpenTabletop.
 They use the ``.table`` extension.

-To create a save file when in-game, go to the menu and click "Save game", then choose where you want to save the file.
-You can then load the state back by clicking the "Load game" button in the same menu.
+To create a save file when in-game, go to the menu and click :guilabel:`Save game`, then choose where you want to save the file.
+You can then load the state back by clicking the :guilabel:`Load game` button in the same menu.